METROPOLITAN RICHMOND WOMEN’S BAR ASSOCIATION

 3.4 President-Elect.
 The President-Elect shall perform the duties of the President during the absence or disability of the President.
 The President-Elect shall assist the President in the performance of the President’s duties and perform such other duties assigned by the President or the Board of Directors.

 3.5 Vice-President.
 The Vice-President shall perform the duties of the President during the absence or disability of both the President and President-Elect.
 The Vice-President shall assist the President in the performance of the President’s duties and shall perform such other duties as may be assigned by the President or the Board of Directors.
+The Vice President shall also serve as the Chair of the Finance Committee.

 3.6 Secretary.
 The Secretary shall keep minutes of all meetings of the Association and Board of Directors.
 The Secretary shall be custodian of all minutes of the current year, including all minutes of committee meetings.
 The Secretary shall also have custody of and be the repository for the records, documents and property of the Association, other than the Association’s newsletters.